 Unity Express (CUE), offered in certain Cisco ISR routers, offers affordable voicemail, integrated messaging, interactive voice response (IVR), and automated-attendant functions for small to mid-size businesses and enterprise satellite locations with as many as 500 users.
 Cisco Unity Express permits users to manage voicemail messages using a Cisco Unified IP Phone screen, a browser, or an email system.
 ISR Routers for which Unity Express is available as a network module or advanced integration module include Cisco's 1861, 2800, 2900, and 3900 families.
 Progent offers certified configuration and troubleshooting services for Integrated Services Routers.

 Cisco Unified Contact Center

-Mobile Connect, popularly known as Single Number Reach (SNR), makes it possible for users to be called via one phone number that rings simultaneously on their Cisco desktop VoIP Phone and their smartphone.
-Users can transfer live conversations between their Cisco VoIP phone and their smartphone seamlessly.
-Unanswered calls can be redirected to a Cisco Unity or Unity Connection account.
-Users can create personal access lists that determine which calls are extended to alternate phones.
+Mobile Connect, commonly referred to as Single Number Reach, makes it possible for users to be reached via one phone number that rings simultaneously on their Cisco IP Phone and their smartphone.
+Users can transfer active calls between their Cisco VoIP phone and their mobile phone seamlessly.
+Calls that are not answered can be transferred to a Cisco Unity or Cisco Unity Connection voicemail account.
+Users can create their own access lists that determine which calls get directed to different endpoints.